azlarry/langchain_rag_vectordb/README.md

 Khalil Shakir had 821 receiving yards in 2024.
 ```

-This is the correct answer, and is verified by manual inspection of the source data.
+This is the correct answer, as verified by manual inspection of the source data.

 This question is fairly straightforward for the LLM with RAG vector database data to answer, as it requires simply looking up the data and determining the max value.